 The water flow rate (water pressure) that you require will depend upon the size of your household and the number of occupants’ present.
 Since this one system is responsible for your entire homes water supply, you will need to ensure that you choose a system that features a sufficient enough flow rate (measured in gallons per minute or gpm).

-Smaller households may be able to suffice with a flow rate of around 10 – 15 gallons of water per minute but a larger property may require an uprated model.
+Smaller households may be able to suffice with a flow rate of around 10 – 15 gallons of water per minute but a larger property may require an upgraded model.
 If in doubt, we suggest sizing up to future proof your installation.

 Water Filtration Capacity (Longevity)